 Price: On sale

 The Udemy bestseller is ideal for MBA and finance students.
 Individuals who hold the CA, CMA, CS, CFA, CPA or CIMA credentials will also find this in-depth offering beneficial.
-There are lessons on financial ratio analysis, financial statements, capital structure, working capital management and so much more.
+There are lessons on financial analysis through ratios, financial statements, capital structure, working capital management and so much more.

 Register today for full lifetime access to the course material.
 You will also receive a certificate of completion when you reach the finish line.